Skip to Content

 Allen vs Philips hardware skateboard

 In my experience, Allen bolts are the better choice.
 Philips bolts heads always wear when you attach your trucks, even more so if you use a cordless drill.
-My experience with cordless drills is that it saves some time, but often messes up the Philips flathead.
-My Silver skate tool does a better job and takes just a minute longer.

 One brand that offers quality hardware is Fireball, you can feel the difference when you hold them in your hand.
 They weigh more compared to independent, stay put, don’t bend, and last longer.